askulkarni2/cdk-graphql-backend/README.md

 To deploy this project, follow these steps.

-0. Fork the project to your GitHub/GitLab.
+0. Fork this project to your GitHub Repo.

 1. Clone the project